-Ideally, most people need a minimum of eight weeks to plan and pack for a move.
+Ideally, most people can use a minimum of eight weeks to plan and pack for a move.
 But unfortunately that much time isn't always available, and last-minute moves are also common, with some people having to move in four weeks or less.
-So, if a quick move is in your immediate plans, here’s an easy guide to ensure a quick sorting and packing of your household things with a minimum of chaos.
+If a quick move is in your immediate plans, there are some effective steps that can help to ensure a speedy sorting and packing of your household things with a minimum of chaos.

 Get Rid of Stuff